ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_dgt_connector/README.md

 * Menu and menu links
 * Vocabularies and Taxonomy terms

+The following string types are currently not currently supported:
+* Webforms
+* Custom metatags
+* Polls
+This is due to lack of support on the TMGMT module.

 The module supports strings of all sizes but Nodes with length bigger than 300 characters will have to be sent in individual requests.